borntofrappe/FreeCodeCamp-URL-Shortener/README.md

   });
   ```

   Additional options can be detailed include an object instead of a single value.
-To specify for instance a default value, or whether the field is required or again unique.
+To specify for instance a default value, or whether the field is required or again a default value.

   ```JS
   const urlSchema = new Schema({